Xiaofei-it/ToyRoom/README.md

 Before the introduction, let's see an example first.

 Suppose that you want to print the names of all the files in a folder.
-Using the ToyRoom library, you write the following to fulfil the requirement:
+Using the ToyRoom library, you may write the following to fulfil the requirement:

 ```
 Shelly.<String>createDomino("Print file names")